RoshanGowdaR/Portfolio/README.md

 # Roshan Gowda RM - Portfolio Website

-A modern, dark-themed portfolio website built with HTML, CSS, JavaScript, XML/XSLT, PHP, and MySQL.
-Features 3D interactions, glassmorphism effects, smooth animations, and a complete backend for contact form management.
+A modern, responsive portfolio website featuring a dark theme with light mode toggle.
+Built with HTML, CSS, and JavaScript.
+Showcases projects, skills, education, and achievements with smooth animations, glassmorphism effects, and interactive 3D elements.

 ## 🌟 Live Demo

-- **Frontend (GitHub Pages)**: [Coming Soon]
+- **Portfolio Website**: [View Live](https://roshangowdar.github.io/portfolio) (GitHub Pages)
-- **Full Stack (Local)**: Use XAMPP/MAMP/Laragon to run locally
+- **Local Development**: Simply open `index.html` in a browser or use a local server

 ## 📋 Table of Contents